colinzhaoust/pir/README.md

         query_labels: a list of labels showing the query characteristics, for evaluation purposes

-        corpus: a list a the retrieval targets
+        corpus: a list of the retrieval targets

 ## Experiments